-Ellen Murphy ('02) teaches Professional Responsibility at Wake Forest, and she is the founder of iteravi, LLC, an instructional technology and design firm providing customized solutions for individual learning communities.
-Ellen has extensive eLearning experience and has been a virtual student, administrator, and teacher, including in synchronous, asynchronous, blended, and flipped classrooms.
-Her work includes curriculum creation and design, graduate program development, and teaching across platforms, as well as face-to-face using web-supported tools.
+Ellen Murphy has extensive eLearning experience and has been a student, teacher, administrator, trainer, and education consultant with respect to all forms of physical and virtual learning environments, including in synchronous, asynchronous, blended, and flipped classrooms.
+She developed the law school's online Master of Studies in Law and served as inaugural director.
+Her work includes curriculum creation and design, graduate law program development, and teaching across platforms, as well as face-to-face using web-supported tools.

-She is also a Co-Developer and former Director of Concord Law School's Small Business Practice LLM, an online graduate law program for practicing attorneys.
-Ellen developed and teaches the first course for non-lawyer professionals in graduate legal programs on contemporary ethical questions in the practice of law and the comparative issues in other professions.
-Ellen received her Masters of Education in Instructional Technologies (a fully online program) from NC State University in 2014.
+Ellen is a former federal appeals court clerk, corporate lawyer, and Executive Director of the Massachusetts Lawyer Assistance and Law Practice Management Programs.
+She developed the first course for graduate legal programs on contemporary ethical questions in the practice of law and the comparative issues in other professions.

 A legal ethics teacher, Ellen is a co-author on Professional Responsibility: A Contemporary Approach, a West Academic Interactive Casebook; Legal Ethics for the Real World—Building Skills Through Case Study, a Foundation Press textbook; and Unauthorized Practice of Law for Nonlawyers, an interactive text and course from West Academic.
 Find her on Twitter and on the Contemporary Professional Responsibility blog, or connect with her on LinkedIn.
 Read more »